Sparking Inspiration to Build Inclusive Climate Advocacy

 Positive Imaginings shows

-An immersive 80-minute promenade performance set in magical woodland locations across Yorkshire.
+An immersive promenade performance set in magical woodland locations.
 These nature-based, family-friendly shows are designed to inspire curiosity, spark action, and imagine a brighter, fairer future for all.

-Designed for parents and carers, these workshops empower participants to translate their "positive imaginings" into actionable climate advocacy.
-With expert guidance, attendees will design clear, specific asks for their politicians and learn how to engage with them effectively, driving tangible change for their communities.
+Climate advocacy workshops empower participants to translate their "positive imaginings" into actionable climate advocacy.
+With expert guidance, attendees design clear, specific asks for their politicians and learn how to engage with them effectively, driving tangible change for their communities.

 1. The day-to-day challenges families face related to climate issues.